 As educators, we understand conceptually how failure can help students learn, but do we really believe it?
-I think if we did, we might build failure—in a significant way—into the scope and sequence of our curriculum.
-(It's true that state testing season is upon us and the word failure is hardly permissible right now, but let's talk about it anyway.)
-What would our classrooms perhaps look like if we were to allow for more failure, even embrace it?
+I think that if we did, we might build failure—in a significant way—into the scope and sequence of our curriculum.
+(It’s true that when state testing season is upon us the word failure is hardly permissible, but let’s talk about it anyway.)
+What would our classrooms perhaps look like if we were to allow for more failure—and even embrace it?

 For starters, a classroom based on failure would encourage routine trial and error.
 When we teachers plan ahead for there to be failure, we create time for students to flounder, take missteps, or even totally fail.
 Inquiry-based learning uses failure to its best advantage.
-(To make sure we are using the word inquiry correctly, inquiry is a learning activity in which the solution or end result is not known beforehand—even the teacher is unsure of what students will come up with.)
+Inquiry is a learning activity in which the solution or end result is not known beforehand—even the teacher is unsure of what students will come up with.

 Teachers who are designing inquiry-based learning for their students take the essential feedback from failure and make sure there are multiple opportunities for students to improve.
-This is often done in a low stakes or formative way, allowing students to practice and do better.
-For example, it only takes a few gutter balls before someone learning to bowl will be able to send that ball down the middle of the lane.
-A handful more practice throws and that learner may experience the thrill of a strike.
-Each time that beginning bowler rolls that ball, the iterative act gets him closer to his goal.
+This is often done in a low-stakes or formative way, allowing students to practice and do better.
+For example, it only takes a few gutter balls before someone learning to bowl will be able to send the ball down the middle of the lane.
+A handful more practice throws and that bowler may experience the thrill of a strike.
+Each time that beginning bowler rolls the ball, the iterative act gets him closer to his goal.

-Teachers not fearful of failure can encourage students to take risks—“Go ahead and roll that ball!”—recognizing from the start that some of those risks will move students to the next level of learning.
+Teachers not fearful of failure can encourage students to take risks, recognizing from the start that some of those risks will move students to the next level of learning.

 Before the next iteration of the learning process, a teacher who embraces failure will teach students to begin the learning-from-mistakes process by asking not just “How did the project, paper, or plan fail?” but also: